Thu Jan 16 2025

 What reason did he give for not returning before?
 See 2 Corinthians 1:23, 7:8.

-A significant problem was dealt with in 1 Corinthians 5. (on 1 Corinthians 5 see below) Would that cause grief?
+A significant problem was mentioned in 1 Corinthians 5:1 Would that cause grief?
 Would that have led to Paul’s comments here?

 Where I have known that there existed a measure of disaffection to myself, I have not recognised it, unless it has been forced upon me, but have, on the contrary, acted towards the opposing person with all the more courtesy and friendliness, and I have never heard any more of the matter.
 If I had treated the good man as an opponent, he would have done his best to take the part assigned him, and carry it out to his own credit.”
 (Spurgeon)

-V5-7 How should the Corinthians treat the man who had offended and caused the grief?
+V5-7 Have you ever known the majority of a church “punish” a man who had offended and caused grief?
 Who had he hurt?
 Does it appear he had repented?
+How should he be treated now?
+What risk was Paul aware of?
+See V7.
 See 2 Corinthians 7:11

-V8-11 What test did Paul put them to?
+V8-11 What tests did Paul put them to?
+See V8 and see V9.

 Had the man offended Paul?
 Did he forgive him?
-Why?
+See V10.

 V12-13 What circumstances diverted him?
 How did he feel about this?
 Did Paul regard himself as a “one man show”?
 See 2 Corinthians 7:5-6.

 What did he mean by “a door was opened to me by the Lord”?
+See Acts 16:9-10.
+Paul in Troas See Acts 20:4-12.
 Have you had any experiences of this?
 See Colossians 4:3.

 In 2 Corinthians 2:13, Paul mentions his departure for Macedonia.
 In 2 Corinthians 7:5, he writes about his arrival in Macedonia.